-Any vacancies on the Board are advertised in the press.
+Any vacancies on the Board are advertised to the public.
 Applications are invited from candidates who can demonstrate relevant experience or skills to support the operation of the charitable company and undertake a specific portfolio remit.

 Selection is by interview.